A Portable Folding Boat

 Background and Notes on this Project

 This "plan" is taken "as is" from "The Boy Mechanic" a series of books published in the early 1900's.
 These pages comes from a digital version published by the Gutenberg Project.
+Here is a link to various formats of the book with and without images.
+I like the pdf but it's larger.

 These plans were not actually built or tested and they are not necessarily very accurate.